Pain is a Reality, Suffering is a Choice – Emotionally Dealing with Painful Yissurim Parts 4 & 5

 Rav Kirzner explained this critically important point:

-The Torah recognizes that during periods of extreme pain and suffering (like a woman during the birth process) we may act in a way that doesn’t reflect our essential self.
-It therefore provides a chattat offering (which is usually brought by one that had committed a transgression) to help the woman to properly deal with the consequences of her emotions.
+The Torah recognizes that during periods of extreme pain and suffering (like a woman during the birth process) we may act [or speak] in a way that doesn’t reflect our essential self.
+It therefore provides a chattat offering (which is usually brought by one who had committed a transgression) to help the woman to properly deal with the consequences of her emotions.

 In general, the Torah does not hold one fully accountable for the vows he makes under pressure.
 G-d knows that under duress there is little a person can do to control his emotions.
 We are not expected to be able to push the pain aside, recognize that a higher purpose exists, and hold ourselves aloof.
 That would be unrealistic.
 G-d, in effect, tells us — “In moments of pain, you will lash out; you will say things, and you may even be absolutely convinced at that moment that they are true.
 But when the pain subsides, you will have the inner peace which will allow you to touch a deeper part of yourself and realize that what you said is not the way you really feel, that you do not believe what you said.
 And I don’t take those statements made in the throes of intense pain as representing you.”